 I’ll begin this by admitting I’m a fraud.
-Before you read any of the following words, I should mention I don’t know exactly what you’re going through, since I am in a relationship.
-It could hurt you deeply… or you might feel happily single – just like some of my Instagram friends whom I absolutely love and admire!
+Before you read any of the following words, I should mention I can’t know exactly what you’re going through, since I am in a relationship.
+But I’ve been single too.
+And I remember my own experience.
+It could hurt you deeply… or you might feel happily single – just like some of my Instagram friends whom I absolutely love and admire.

 The Problem with Valentine’s Day

 I’ve always and will always romanticize the idea of love.
-I’m an absolute dreamer – that kind of strong believer in true love’s kiss.
+I’m an absolute dreamer—that kind of a strong believer in true love’s kiss.
 I do like Valentine’s Day for the idea of celebrating love.

 Yet, I hate Valentine’s Day for the invading discounts, for the forced concept that you must buy stuff in order to prove your feelings, and especially for making some people feel more lonely than usual.